 When you have a food allergy, your body reacts to a harmless food as if it's a dangerous germ and attacks.
 Allergy symptoms, like swelling, are side effects of your body's defenses.

-Eczema doesn't seem to be an allergic condition, but food allergies can make it worse in some kids.
+Food allergies can make eczema worse in some kids.
 Babies and young children are more likely to have food triggers for eczema than older kids.

 Some foods are more likely to trigger symptoms than others.
 These foods cause 90% of all food allergies: